 How to Prevent Out of Stock Status

 Stockouts are a major problem that both retailers and shoppers dread.
-Two terrible things happen when customers show up in hopes of a purchase, only to find out product’s out-of-stock; you lose out on revenue and you harm customer relationships.
+Two terrible things happen when customers show up in hopes of a purchase, only to find out the product’s out-of-stock; you lose out on revenue and you harm customer relationships.

 An out-of-stock status is a damaging occurrence for any business, regardless of whether it’s online or offline.
 There are a few common causes, but just as many remedies to preventing them.